securityfirst/tent-content/contents_en/operations/counter-surveillance/surveillance.md

 # Surveillance

-Surveillance is the monitoring of people?s behaviour, activities, or other patterns for the purpose of harming, influencing, managing, directing, or protecting them.
+Surveillance is the monitoring of people's behaviour, activities, or other patterns for the purpose of harming, influencing, managing, directing, or protecting them.
 ![image](surveillance1.png)

 **Why might people be interested in keeping you under physical surveillance?**